ameztegui/111022_data_management_visualization/public/content/_index.md

 [Making data visual: a practical guide to using visualization for insight](https://www.amazon.com/Making-Data-Visual-Practical-Visualization/dp/1491928468) | Fisher , Meyer |  O’Reilly, 2019
 [Good Enough Practices in Scientific Computing](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510) | Wilson et al. | PLoS Computational Biology 2016

-### Materials

-The classes will be held in a computer room, but if you prefer, you can bring your own laptop to class, fully charged.
-Please refrain from texting or using your computer for anything other than coursework during class.